fioprotocol/fio-devhub/_docs/developers/contract-newcontracts.md

 Next modify the fio.devtools repository so that your new contract gets loaded at chain startup.

 Modify the 04_create_account.sh file.
 Add the creation of your new system account.
-The following is the code snippet which adds the staking account for the staking contract.

 ```
 ./clio -u http://localhost:8879 create account eosio fio.staking FIO7isxEua78KPVbGzKemH4nj2bWE52gqj8Hkac3tc7jKNvpfWzYS FIO7isxEua78KPVbGzKemH4nj2bWE52gqj8Hkac3tc7jKNvpfWzYS
 ```
 ## Bind Your New Contract

 Modify the 19_bind_dev_contracts.sh to bind your new contract.
-The following is the code snippet which adds the staking account for the staking contract.

 ```
 ./clio -u http://localhost:8879 set contract fio.staking $fio_staking_name_path fio.staking.wasm fio.staking.abi
 ```
 ## Add New Contract's Actions to the FIO Protocol

 Modify the 12_add_actions.sh to add your new contract’s actions to the FIO protocol.
-The following is the code snippet which adds the staking account for the staking contract.
 ```
 ./clio -u http://$host push action eosio addaction '{"action":"stakefio","contract":"fio.staking","actor":"eosio"}' --permission eosio